 Students should come well prepared for schoolwork.
 They will need their exercise books, basic writing equipment, a reading book, their Knowledge Organiser folder, Self-Quizzing book and their planners every day.
 They may also need PE kit, ingredients and an apron for Food and Nutrition.
 Mathematics equipment including a calculator will also be needed.
-Items such as calculators, pens, rulers etc can be purchased in the School Learning Resource Centre (LRC).
+Items such as calculators, pens, rulers etc can be purchased in the Learning Resource Centre (LRC).
 Students are expected to bring basic stationery items with them on a daily basis.
 All students must have at least:

-- a pen
+- a pen (blue or black ink plus a green pen)

 - a pencil

 - a ruler

 - a calculator

 - Maths Equipment

-- headphones

-These items can be bought individually, or in a pack, from the Resources Centre.
+These items can be bought individually, or in a pack, from the Learning Resource Centre (LRC).
 Students may also need mathematical equipment such as a protractor and a compass at certain times during the year.

 Pencil 10p Eraser 10p Pen 10p

-Ruler 15p Sharpener 15p Calculator £2 or £9
+Ruler 15p Sharpener 15p Calculator £2 or £10

 Protractor 10p Compass 50p Pencil Case 40p

 Exam pencil case with essential items for an exam £1.20